jamesBeeProg/senior-project/design/api_docs.md

 `PUT /channels/{id}/messages/{id}`

-You must be the author of the message to update it.
+The client must be the author of the message to update it.

 ### Message Updated